-In "our" world we live from dynamism and change, not from "we've always done it this way".
-In the case of a mainframe replacement, veritable paradigm worlds collide.
+In "our" world, we live on dynamics and change, not on "we've always done it this way".
+So when it comes to a mainframe replacement, real paradigm worlds collide.
 Here it is all the more important to address strengths and weaknesses in advance and also to point out impossibilities.
-Everything that is neglected in the run-up to the project will fall heavily on the shoulders of the project partners later on.
+Anything that is neglected in the run-up to the project will fall heavily on the shoulders of the project partners later on.

 How to do it right?